port-labs/port-docs/docs/guides/implementation-guide/implementation-guide.md

 Before proceeding to the implementation guide, there a few initial steps to complete:

 1. [Sign up to Port](http://app.getport.io) to create an initial developer portal for your organization.
-   Optionally, create an additional account for development/testing purposes.
+   Optionally, create an additional account for development/testing purposes (using a different email address).

 2. Join the [Port community Slack channel](https://www.getport.io/community) to connect with other Port users and ask for support.